AdobeDocs/commerce-frontend-core/src/pages/guide/themes/js-bundling.md

    For example, when `Sign Static Files` is disabled (which is the default: `config:set dev/static/sign 0`), the URL to a static file might look like this: `/static/frontend/Magento/luma/en_US/mage/dataPost.js`.
 But when you enable the setting (`config:set dev/static/sign 1`), the same URL might look something like this: `static/version40s2f9ef/frontend/Magento/luma/en_US/mage/dataPost.js`, with a version number added as shown.
 The next time this file is updated (with `bin/magento setup:static-content:deploy`), a new version will be generated, causing the browser to download a new file from the server, thus busting the browser's cache.

-## How bundling works in Magento
+## How bundling works

-When you enable bundling, Magento combines hundreds of JavaScript files into just a few JavaScript bundles and downloads those bundles for each page.
+When you enable bundling, the application combines hundreds of JavaScript files into just a few JavaScript bundles and downloads those bundles for each page.
 Because the browser downloads the bundles synchronously, page rendering is blocked until all bundles finish downloading.
 But the time saved from reducing server requests from hundreds to just a few, usually offsets the cost of downloading the bundles synchronously.

 ### Excluding files

-The `<exclude>` node in the `etc/view.xml` file for a theme specifies the files to exclude from the Magento JavaScript bundling process.
+The `<exclude>` node in the `etc/view.xml` file for a theme specifies the files to exclude from the JavaScript bundling process.
 JavaScript files excluded from bundling are loaded asynchronously by RequireJS as needed.

 As such, you should exclude the JavaScript files you use for testing or development so that they are not loaded on every page.

-The following code snippet from [Magento's Luma theme][luma-view-xml] shows the types of files you should exclude from the bundling process.
+The following code snippet from [Luma theme][luma-view-xml] shows the types of files you should exclude from the bundling process.

 ```xml
 <exclude>